Honors in Art History

 1. The applicant must meet with the Departmental Honors Advisor during the Fall semester of the Junior year.
 The Departmental Honors Advisor will clarify details of eligibility and program requirements.
 At this time, with the advice and assistance of the Departmental Honors Advisor, a prospective Project Supervisor and prospective committee members may be approached, to help the applicant formulate a research project.

-3. No later than Monday, March 28, 2022, candidates accepted to Honors in Art History will identify their Project Supervisor and two other committee members.
+3. No later than Monday, March 27, 2023, candidates accepted to Honors in Art History will identify their Project Supervisor and two other committee members.
 The applicant must have the same Project Supervisor throughout both semesters of the entire project.
 Students admitted to Departmental Honors must secure their Project Supervisor’s and committee members’ participation in March of their Junior year.
-A copy of this Honors Announcement must be provided to each member of the committee.
+A copy of the Art History Honors Announcement 2023-2024 must be provided to each member of the committee.

 4. The applicant must register for ARTH 691H (offered in the Fall of the Senior year) and ARTH 692H (offered in the Spring).
 December graduates will reverse the order of the semesters in which they take 681H and 692H.
 Students taking ARTH 691H will earn a grade of “SP.”
 At the conclusion of the program, those taking ARTH 692H will receive a letter grade, and the prior “SP” grade in ARTH 691H will also be converted to a letter grade.